Micropayments

 Q: What future developments are expected in the micropayment market?

 Micropayment systems are continually evolving with the advancement of fintech.
-They are becoming more relevant, secure, and efficient for conducting business, especially in the eCommerce market.
+They are becoming more relevant, secure, and efficient for conducting business, especially in the ecommerce market.
 However, finding micropayment processors that can offer a good user experience while saving money remains a challenge.